iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 prorated refund for the days remaining in the billing period.
 For inquiries about refunds, please [contact us].

-To upgrade to or downgrade from Teams or Enterprise plan, please [contact us].
+To upgrade to or downgrade from the Enterprise plan, please [contact us].

 ## Billing period and auto-renewal of Basic plans